Tony Blair: Early political career

 John Burton became Blair's election agent and one of his most trusted and longest-standing allies.
 Blair's election literature in the 1983 general election endorsed left-wing policies that Labour advocated in the early 1980s.
 He called for Britain to leave the EEC as early as the 1970s, though he had told his selection conference that he personally favoured continuing membership and voted "Yes" in the 1975 referendum on the subject.
 He opposed the Exchange Rate Mechanism (ERM) in 1986 but supported the ERM by 1989.
 He was a member of the Campaign for Nuclear Disarmament, despite never strongly being in favour of unilateral nuclear disarmament.
 Blair was helped on the campaign trail by soap opera actress Pat Phoenix, his father-in-law's girlfriend.
 At the age of thirty, he was elected as MP for Sedgefield in 1983; despite the party's landslide defeat at the general election.

 In his maiden speech in the House of Commons on 6 July 1983, Blair stated, "I am a socialist not through reading a textbook that has caught my intellectual fancy, nor through unthinking tradition, but because I believe that, at its best, socialism corresponds most closely to an existence that is both rational and moral.
 It stands for cooperation, not confrontation; for fellowship, not fear.
 It stands for equality."

 Once elected, Blair's political ascent was rapid.
-He received his first front-bench appointment in 1984 as assistant Treasury spokesman.
-In May 1985, he appeared on BBC's Question Time, arguing that the Conservative Government's Public Order White Paper was a threat to civil liberties.
+Neil Kinnock appointed him in 1984 as assistant Treasury spokesman under Roy Hattersley who was Shadow Chancellor of the Exchequer.
+In May 1985, he appeared on the BBC's Question Time, arguing that the Conservative Government's Public Order White Paper was a threat to civil liberties.

 Blair demanded an inquiry into the Bank of England's decision to rescue the collapsed Johnson Matthey bank in October 1985.
-By this time, Blair was aligned with the reforming tendencies in the party (headed by leader Neil Kinnock) and was promoted after the 1987 election to the Shadow Trade and Industry team as spokesman on the City of London.
+By this time, Blair was aligned with the reforming tendencies in the party and in 1988 was promoted to the shadow Trade and Industry team as spokesman on the City of London.